DaoudAbuMadi3/QARK-v6/INSTALL.md

 ---

-Developed by: Jineen Abu Amr • Daoud Abu Madi • 3asem Alselwady • R7mah Alqur3an
+Developed by: Daoud Abu Madi